-4) Personal Leave - Three (3) days per year may be allowed to employees.
-If one personal day is not used during the current school year, one day can be carried over to the next school year, not to exceed four (4) personal days granted per school year.
-Every two hours of substitute teaching will be scompensated by one hour of personal leave time.
+5) Personal Leave - Three (3) days per year may be allowed to employees.
+A total of five days may be carried over to the next school year, not to exceed eight (8) personal days granted per school year.
+Every two hours of substitute teaching will be compensated by one hour of personal leave time.
 Personal leave is subject to the approval of the Director, for the following reasons: